UW-Madison Administrative Policy

 This travel policy is designed to ensure the safety and security of the University’s international travelers, as well as to ensure prudent usage of University resources while minimizing the administrative burden for travelers and support staff.

 II.
 Travel Visas.
 Visa fees are payable/reimbursable by the University when required for University business travel.
-Any costs associated with issuing or renewing passports are not payable/reimbursable.
 For information about obtaining travel visas and passports for University business, see the UWTravelWIse Passport Services webpage.

 - Foreign Currency: When a payment is made using a foreign currency, the receipt must be converted to US Dollars.
 Documentation supporting the exchange rate used must be attached to the expense report or other payment mechanism.